ellysh/l2bot/README.txt

 You can use the `configurator_fishing_en.au3` script from the `run` directory to configure fishing bot.
 This script works like the described above `configurator_en.au3` one.
 This is illustration of all configuration points for fishing bot in the `fishing_conf.jpg` file from the `images` directory.

-NB: You must insert title of your Lineage window to the `source/functions.au3` file:
-	global const $kWindows = WinList("II")

-The `II` in this string is title of the Lineage window.

 3.2 MOB'S NAMES CONFIGURATION
 -----------------------------